The Hasse principle for random homogeneous polynomials in thin sets

-The main purpose of this paper is to relax on the bound for the number of variables $n\geq 32d+17$ for such a conclusion.
+The main purpose of this paper is to show that such a conclusion still holds even when $n > 24d$, $d \ge 17$ and $k\leq d$.
 The crucial ingredient for this improvement is to handle a new lattice counting problem (see Lemma $\ref{lemma for a new lattice counting problem}$ below) which naturally arises in the argument.
-To do so, we use tools from the geometry of numbers.
-Our hope is that this argument described in this paper may be helpful to make further improvement.
+In the proof of [\ref{ref10012}, Lemma 3.6] we encounter exponential sums which lead to this same lattice counting problem, however, we simply used a trivial bound previously.
+In this paper, we obtain a much sharper upper bound utilizing tools from the geometry of numbers.
+Our hope is that the procedure described in this paper will inspire further improvements in the future.

 In order to describe our main theorems, we temporarily pause here and provide some definitions.
 Recall that $f_{\a}(\x)$ is a homogeneous polynomial in $n$ variables of degree $d.$ Furthermore, for $\a\in \Z^N$ and $X>0$, we define